1. Membership Categories and Privileges

 12. Area Councils

-(a) The four major regions of Asia shall be deemed to refer to: China and Inner Asia; Northeast Asia; South Asia; and Southeast Asia.
+(a) The four major regions of Asia shall be deemed to refer to: East and Inner Asia; Northeast Asia; South Asia; and Southeast Asia.

 (c) Each council shall be charged with promoting and developing the Association’s interest for the geographic area.
 Collectively, all four area councils and the Council of Conferences shall serve as the major policy body for the Association, and shall serve as liaison between the Board of Directors and the members at large.

-(d) Each of the four area councils shall consist of nine members elected for three-year staggered terms so that three new members shall be elected each year.
+(d) Each of the four area councils shall consist of nine members elected for three-year staggered terms so that three new members shall be elected each year, subject to the exceptions provided for in (e) and (f) in this section.

-(e) Each of the four area councils shall elect annually a chairperson and a vice-chairperson.
-These Council officers may be reelected for up to three terms.
-The chairperson shall be a member of the Board of Directors.
+(e) Each of the four area councils shall elect a Chair every two years and a Vice-Chair annually.
+The Council Chair will serve for two years and may not be reelected; the Vice-Chair may be reelected for up to three terms.
+The Chair shall be a member of the Board of Directors.

 13. Council of Conferences